-Replace the client's domain name with its The command.
-By selecting this option, the domain name will be replaced by the h IP address address.
+Replace the client's During a basic identification, the client enters its domain name by executing the domain name with its HELO command.
+By selecting this option, the domain name will be replaced by the IP IP address address.

 Filter domain name